Klondike Silver (CVE:KS) Trading Down 16.7% – Should You Sell?

 Klondike Silver Corp.
-(CVE:KS – Get Free Report)’s share price traded down 16.7% during trading on Thursday .
-The stock traded as low as C$0.03 and last traded at C$0.03.
+(CVE:KS – Get Free Report)’s share price fell 16.7% during mid-day trading on Wednesday .
+The company traded as low as C$0.03 and last traded at C$0.03.
 120,778 shares traded hands during mid-day trading, a decline of 72% from the average session volume of 432,458 shares.
 The stock had previously closed at C$0.03.

 Klondike Silver Corp., a resource exploration stage company, engages in the acquisition, exploration, and development of mineral properties in Canada.
 It explores for silver, lead, and zinc deposits.
 The company primarily owns a 100% interest in the Slocan Silver camp that covers an area of approximately 114 square kilometers located in south-eastern British Columbia.